 According to a new company policy, apps will not be able to monetize traffic via the PubMatic platform that is unauthorized according to the seller’s app-ads.txt file.

 What does the announcement mean?

 PubMatic is committed to being the highest quality SSP, and to working together with other stakeholders across the supply chain to clean up the in-app ecosystem.
 In-app inventory is extremely attractive to marketers, particularly because of the advanced targeting capabilities and increased customer engagement the channel provides.
 However, fraud remains the number one challenge of programmatic in-app advertising identified by advertisers.

 With the new policy, for every mobile app with an app-ads.txt file, a PubMatic supply partner can only monetize inventory on that app if the PubMatic ID is assigned within the file.
-Due to the high risk of quality issues with app inventory, PubMatic has adopted an aggressive deadline of May 1st to begin enforcing the policy for all app inventory, coinciding with the release of our app-ads.txt crawler and filtering system.
+Due to the high risk of quality issues with app inventory, PubMatic has adopted an aggressive deadline to begin enforcing the policy for all app inventory, coinciding with the release of our app-ads.txt crawler and filtering system.